Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 What are real estate commissions in Chicago?

 Real estate commissions are fees paid to agents for their services in a home sale.
-In Chicago, total commissions typically range 5-6%, covering both listing and buyer agent compensation.
-Commission structures vary—sellers can choose traditional percentage-based fees or flat-fee brokerages that charge a set amount.
+In Chicago, the listing fee a seller controls has traditionally run an example 2.5-3%, and buyer-agent compensation is negotiated separately since the 2024 NAR settlement.
+Commission structures vary, so sellers can choose a traditional percentage fee or a flat-fee brokerage that charges a set amount.

 How much does a real estate agent make on a $500,000 sale?